4 Ways to Lower Cholesterol Without Statins

 • PCSK9 Inhibitors: PCSK9 inhibitors are injectable medications that enhance the liver’s ability to clear LDL cholesterol, leading to a substantial reduction in cholesterol levels.
 One study indicated that these drugs are effective in treating familial hypercholesterolemia (high cholesterol levels in the blood).

-In summary, making dietary and lifestyle changes, increasing physical activity, using supplements, and exploring alternative medications can all contribute to maintaining healthy cholesterol levels.
-It is recommended to consult with your doctor and an experienced integrative medicine specialist to find the approach that best suits your needs.
+Making dietary and lifestyle changes, increasing physical activity, using supplements, and exploring alternative medications can all contribute to maintaining healthy cholesterol levels.
+Those with high cholesterol levels should consult with their doctor and an experienced integrative medicine specialist to find the approach that best suits their needs.

 ©2023-2024 California Insider All Rights Reserved.
 California Insider is a part of Epoch Media Group.